Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Main results

 \subsection{Concentration results: bounds on fluctuations}

-We start with a first bound on the fluctuations with minimal assumptions on the regularity of the test function $\xi$.
+We start with a first bound on the fluctuations (as defined in \eqref{defFluct}) with minimal assumptions on the regularity of the test function $\xi$.
 Let us emphasize that this result requires no heavy lifting, it is a rather quick consequence of our energy splitting with respect to the equilibrium measure and electric formulation.

-In the sequel $Q_\ell$ will denote some cube of sidelength $\ell$, not necessarily centered at $0$.
+In the sequel $Q_\ell$ will denote a hyperrectangle with sidelengths in $[\ell, 2\ell]$, not necessarily centered at $0$.